 Cedar Walk Program

-Cedar Walk focuses is on working individually with students to help them in their academic or employment endeavours.
-Students explore the pathways to graduation, or learn and experience vocational options.
-We provide a respectful, safe, and culturally relevant environment which respects each student as an individual.
+Cedar Walk is an alternative educational day program for Indigenous youth ages 16-18 years old.
+Our staff works with each student individually to help them with their school or employment options.
+Students can explore the pathways to graduation from high school, or learn about and experience employment options.
+We provide a respectful, safe, and culturally relevant environment that respects each student as an individual.
 We are "always a place to come to.”

-Cedar Walk Program brochure
+Cedar Walk Program brochure (pdf)

 c/o 1618 East Hastings Street, Vancouver, BC, V5L 1S6